fact-project/photon_stream_production/README.md

 # Photon-Stream-Production [![Build Status](https://api.travis-ci.com/fact-project/photon_stream_production.svg?branch=master)](https://travis-ci.com/fact-project/photon_stream_production)

 Produce the photon-stream for FACT from zfits-raw-fiels at ISDC or at local python-scoop-cluster.
+This package contains tools to organize the production of the photon-stream.
+The actuall single-photon-extraction is done in fact-tools.

-## Install Java 8
+## Install Java 8 (for fact-tools)

 ```bash
 mkdir java8